lmmx/wotd/AUDIT.md

 i.e. the "sizes" key is both a leaf and a parent.
 The "large" leaf key is not a parent.

+> (Actually the large leaf key is a parent, but for now imagine this is our entire tree,
+> in which case it wouldn't be a parent as it's the last path in the list)

 - We will say that the "sizes" key has a "null child" (as well as the "large" key as a 2nd child).
 - In the 'minimalist' representation, note that there is a `—` underneath sizes to show this